-See "Note on Abatement of Public Utility Taxes" on page 91.
+See "Note on Abatement of Public Utility Taxes" on page 94.

 Exemption: A business enterprise classified by the Department of Commerce and Economic Opportunity as a "High Impact Business" is partly or fully exempt from this tax for up to 20 years, as determined by the Department, if it intends to do one of the following: (a) make a minimum investment of \$12 million and create 500 full-time jobs; (b) make a minimum investment of \$30 million and retain at least 1,500 full-time jobs at an Illinois location; (c) establish a new electric generating facility; (d) establish production operations at a new coal mine, re-establish production operations at a closed coal mine, or expand production at an existing coal mine; (e) construct new high-voltage electric transmission facilities or upgrade existing ones; or (f) make a minimum investment of \$500 million, establish a fertilizer plant, and create at least 125 full-time jobs.
-(220 ILCS 5/9-222.1A and 20 ILCS 655/5.5(a)(3)(B), (a)(3)(C), (a)(3)(D), and (a)(3)(F))
+(220 ILCS 5/9-222.1A and 20 ILCS 655/5.5(a)(3)(B), (C), (D), and (F))